danth/stylix/docs/src/modules.md

 All modules should have an enable option created using `mkEnableTarget`.
-This is similar to [`mkEnableOption`](https://nix-community.github.io/docnix/reference/lib/options/lib-options-mkenableoption/) from the standard library, however it integrates with [`stylix.autoEnable`](./options/nixos.md#stylixautoenable) and generates more specific documentation.
+This is similar to [`mkEnableOption`](https://nix-community.github.io/docnix/reference/lib/options/lib-options-mkenableoption/) from the standard library, however it integrates with `stylix.enable` and [`stylix.autoEnable`](./options/nixos.md#stylixautoenable) by generating more specific documentation.

 A general format for modules is shown below.